SadRobotChannel/af/start.md

 </div>

 <p> </p>
-**Hidden gems**

-Finally, here are the sites that are not typically assumed to be the faucet sites.
-Eobot is primarily a mining site, but you can do much more once you create your account.
-You can use the site as your digital wallet for a large variety of tokens.
-And also, the site has a free daily faucet.
-Similarly, MellowAds is not a faucet site but rather an ad agency, allowing you to buy and sell online ads.
-The site, however, gives you a free daily faucet rewarding anywhere between 500-3000 satoshi per claim.
-A 500 satoshi for a 10 second action -- now that's a "reward vs. effort" balance we're happy about!
+**Paid to Click (PTC) and Paid to Surf (PTS)**

+Additionally, here are the sites that are not typically assumed to be the faucet sites.
+You should be aware of these types of sites, since many of them can be much more profitable than a typical 60-minute interval faucet.
+The below table lists two such sites as an example - adBTC and BitTube.

+A good Paid to Click (PTC) or Paid to Surf (PTS) is usually much cleaner than a faucet site, since it aims to show you only the targeted sites.
+On such portal you are typically rewarded anywhere from 5 to 100 satoshi per one click, and required to view an ad or a website that the marketer has prepared for you.
+You may be required not to switch the your screen for a period of time, anywhere from 15 to 60 seconds, and in the end of the time period, you are asked again to press a button or solve a CAPTCHA to confirm that you have finished watching the ad.

+In summary and on average, you and up with about 25 satoshi per minute as a reward for watching ads or sites that will be shown to you.
+The most known such site is adBTC and there are many clones and imitations of such service.
+BitTube, listed below, has a similar concept, and you are rewarded for watching YouTube videos.

 <div class="table-users">
  <div class="header">Claim once per day</div>